RaghavJindal13/terraform/README.md

 Terraform is an IaaC Infrastucture as a Code.
 Other tools by HashiCorp include Vaut-data protection,Consul-networking in the cloud etc
 <br>
-# Terraform vs AWS CloudFormation
+## Terraform vs AWS CloudFormation
--HCL language while cloudformation is JSON or YAML language -Terraform has a lot of more functions than cloud formation -Cloudformation has a gigantic file structure
+* HCL language while cloudformation is JSON or YAML language
+* Terraform has a lot of more functions than cloud formation
+* Cloudformation has a gigantic file structure
 <br>
-# IaaC tools
+## IaaC tools
--Terraform
+* Terraform
--AWS CloudFormation
+* AWS CloudFormation
--Azure resource manager
+* Azure resource manager
--Google cloud deployment manager
+* Google cloud deployment manager
 <br>
 > For installation note that it is not available for UNIX but yes it is available for linux and windows ....just download it and add the envireonment valiables to that.
 <br>